Urban Education, Ph.D.

 Standardized Test Scores:

-The GRE is required.
+The GRE or MAT is required.
 The Admissions Committee reviews each application holistically.
 Generally, scores should be at or above the 50th percentile.
 Exceptions are sometimes made for applicants who have outstanding professional achievements.

 Minimum TOEFL score needed to be accepted: